 Makes 28 (depending on the cutter size)

-300 g flour (plain wheat can be combined with wholemeal one in a desired ratio)
+- 300 g flour (plain wheat can be combined with wholemeal in a desired ratio)

-Heat the milk in a heatproof mug over a low heat until warm.
-Add a little sugar to the warm milk and stir well.
+- Heat the milk in a heatproof mug over a low heat until warm.
+Add a little sugar and stir well.
 Transfer half of the milk into a glass.
 Between the tips of your fingers, crumble the yeast into the glass.
 Stir well until the yeast dissolves.
 Add a pinch of flour to kick-start fermentation.
 Cover the glass and leave it in a warm place.

-When the yeast rises up to the brim, pour all the contents of the glass onto the flour.
-Add the remaining warm/lukewarm milk and the oil.
-Knead by hand until smooth.
+- When the yeast has risen up to the brim, pour all the contents of the glass onto the flour.
+Add the remaining milk and knead by hand until smooth.
 Pour in a little warm water, if needed, to make a dough of medium thickness.
 Cover and leave to stand in a warm place for an hour.

-When the dough has risen, transfer it on a floured rolling board.
+- When the dough has risen, transfer it on a floured rolling board.
 Roll it out until it is 1 cm thick.
-Pat the dough with some more flour if it starts sticking to either your fingers or the board.
+Dust the dough with some more flour if it starts sticking to either your fingers or the board.
 With round pastry cutters, cut out shishki and leave them to rest on the board for 15 – 20 minutes.

-Transfer into a bowl.
-Serve warm with a dollop of jam in the hole on top of each shishka.
+- Transfer into a bowl.
+Serve warm with a dollop of jam placed in the hole of each shishka.

 I used my own bilberry jam made from hand-picked bilberries that grow in our forests in the summer – yummy!

-An older Slovak name for šišky (shishki) is pampúšky (pampooshki).
-There is, or better still, there WAS a difference between the two friends.
-According to old Slovak cookbooks, pampooshki were larger (the size of today’s doughnuts), and shishki smaller, which is why I have dubbed them mini-doughnuts.
+Another name for šišky (shishki) is pampúšky (pampooshki).
+There used to be a difference between the two though, as old Slovak cookbooks say pampooshki were larger (the size of today’s doughnuts), and shishki smaller, which is why I have dubbed them mini-doughnuts in my recipe.

-Anyway, if you want to get hold of doughnuts in Slovakia these days, ask or look for šišky (shishki).
-They are sold under this name in some supermarkets or small deli-shops.
+Anyway, if you want to get doughnuts in Slovakia today, ask or look for šišky (shishki).
+They are sold under this name in almost all supermarkets and some small deli-shops.